 I feel like this is the piece that has varied the most over the years, especially as my kids have started reading longer books and as we’ve traveled in the RV.
 I used to be more of a stickler for reading physical books, but I’ve loosened up considerably.

-My 10 & 8 year olds are avid readers and go through pages upon pages of books.
-It’s just so convenient to not need to keep track of tons of physical books, which is especially tricky now with our libraries closed and wait times through the roof.
+My 11 & 9 year olds are avid readers and go through pages upon pages of books.
+It’s just so convenient to not need to keep track of tons of physical books.
+Ebooks also often have more reasonable wait times, and we can access them from a variety of libraries.
+We still do some physical books, but they read quite a few digital ones.

-We also have a Kids Kindle, where I can send books straight from Libby.
+Each of my 3 older kids has a Kids Kindle, where I can send books straight from Libby.
 (We used to have a Kids Kindle Fire, but this is much more lightweight and better suited to our purposes since we only use it for reading.)
 This is PERFECT for travel as it’s lightweight and we can travel with tons of books without needing to carry all of them.
-My 6 year old also likes to read on here and will do either short chapter books or picture books.
+It’s #1 on their travel backpack packing list.
+My 7 year old does still prefer physical books (he is my nonfiction lover and loves encyclopedic books about animals with images and lots of facts), but will also read on the Kindle.

-For now, so long as my kids are done with schoolwork and other household responsibilities from our family economy, and as long as they move their bodies outside for a sufficient amount of time, they can read for as long as they want on their devices.
+So long as my kids are done with schoolwork and other household responsibilities from our family economy, and as long as they move their bodies outside for a sufficient amount of time, they can read for as long as they want on their Kindles.
 I don’t manage screen time for reading at all at this point in our family journey.
-Like I said, they tend to be total bookworms, and also know that if they do other things on the devices that they’ll lose the privilege of using them.
-So while it may change in the future, it’s rarely an issue now.
-And I’m fine with that.
+The Kindles also are much easier on the eyes than other screens (it’s much more similar to reading a physical book), so it doesn’t feel like an issue at all for now.

 Mostly, I’m just super grateful we have so many, many books available so quickly right at our fingertips!